ps-pat/JCheck.jl/docs/src/index.md

 see reference for [`generate`](@ref).

 ### Testing With Custom Types
-JCheck can easily be extended to work with custom type from which it is possible to randomly sample instances.
+JCheck can easily be extended to work with custom types from which it is possible to randomly sample instances.
 The only requirement is to overload [`generate`](@ref).
-For instance, an implementation for type `Int64` could look like this:
+For instance, an implementation for the type `Int64` could look like this:

 ``` @example example_index